covalt-ta/fuuun_ramen/README.md

 - belongs_to_active_hash :category
 - belongs_to             :admin
 - has_one_attached       :image
+- has_many               :basket_products, dependent: :destroy
+- has_many               :order_record_products, dependent: :destroy
+- has_many               :product_toppings, dependent: :destroy
+- has_many               :toppings, through: :product_topping
 - has_many               :comments
 - has_many               :likes
-- has_many               :product_toppings, dependent: :destroy

 ### ActiveHash
 - Category

 ## toppings テーブル